 see https://milwaukeesnow.com/2011/12/21/preliminary-thoughts-images-of-nature-in-holiday-songs/ for my detailed discussion of good examples of songs.
 I particularly salute “Sleigh Ride,” “Jingle Bells,” “Marshmallow World,” and “Winter Wonderland.”

-Wilson Bentley is the most legendary snow photographer, a great place to start: see
+Wilson Bentley is the most legendary snow photographer, and is thus a great place to start: see

 for a listing of tropes used to portray winter, ice and snow in pop culture – each example is illustrated with references to a lot of examples.